Across the social sector, a fundamental element of social impact remains missing: race equity

 Catalyst:Ed recently launched the DEI Expert Hub to help education organizations identify DEI consultants in a structured way, and will partner with Equity in the Center to explore developing a comparable resource that more social sector organizations can use to identify external supports.

 Building a Race Equity Culture is not a linear path.
 To drive deep equity, it takes focused work, intent, resources (human and financial), and time—often years.
 The immediate return might seem anticlimactic, appearing as a gradual build in cross-cultural knowledge and skills, and early dialogues on race, racism, and race equity.
 The lack of "outcomes" can be frustrating, especially when faced with the demands of a senior leader's broader role and, for example, requests from a board of directors that the "case" for race equity or "ROI" be immediately measurable.

 Despite the challenges, stay the course.
 It is in the most trying moments that the greatest growth—what a colleague described as "radical transformation" of consciousness—occurs personally, interpersonally, and institutionally.

 For more on how to build a Race Equity Culture, read Equity in the Center's publication and visit our website for a call to action, more resources, and to get involved with our work.

-Kerrien Suarez is director of Equity in the Center, a project of ProInspire that works to shift mindsets, practices, and systems within the social sector to increase racial equity.
-She brings over 19 years of experience in strategy, management, consulting, and executive coaching to this role.
+Kerrien Suarez is the executive director of Equity in the Center, an organization that works to shift mindsets, practices, and systems within the social sector to center race equity and build a Race Equity Culture.
+She brings over 20 years of experience in strategy, management, consulting, and executive coaching to this role.